 When Can I End Spousal Maintenance Early?

 Many divorces leave people with a variety of financial obligations including dividing property, splitting retirement benefits, assigning life insurance proceeds, spousal maintenance, and child support.
 Maintenance, better known as alimony, is a relatively common financial responsibility, particularly for longer marriages or when there is a disparity between the two party’s incomes or earning potential.
 Unfortunately, individual’s situations change and it can become difficult or impossible to pay spousal support overtime.
 Instead of missing payments that add up to a large arrearage or continuously struggling to make ends meet, individuals can ask to reduce and sometimes to end this obligation.
-For more information on altering or stopping spousal maintenance, call me today at (312) 621-5234.

 A Substantial Change in Circumstances